FusionAuth/fusionauth-example-themes/README.md

 # FusionAuth Example Themes

 This is a set of customizable FusionAuth themes.
-These should be production ready.
+These should be production ready but are not future proofed.
+They should serve as a great foundation for you to customize the hosted login pages of the FusionAuth auth server.

 ## Installation